SteveKola/grimoirelab-microtasks/README.md

 ### ✔️: microtask-5

-> Create a sample profile with different identities and enrollments using the SortingHat UI.
+> CCreate a sample profile with different identities and enrollments using the SortingHat UI.reate a sample profile with different identities and enrollments using the SortingHat UI.
 >
 The proof is right [here](https://github.com/SteveKola/grimoirelab-microtasks/tree/main/microtask5). 😉